braveness23/OctoPrint-Network-Printing/README.md

-## IMPORTANT!
+## IMPORTANT

 if your network is not stable, this plugin might not be for you.
 I have had good experiences with it so far, but if there are interruptions in network traffic, your print might stop or be jittery, resulting in printing irregularities.
 I take no responsibility for any failed prints or worse.

 # OctoPrint-Network-Printing